KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 Pick random: pickrandom🔗
 persistent, static

 Another container for events.
 It picks one (or multiple) of the given events and runs it.
-You must specify how likely it is that each event is picked by adding the percentage before the event's id.
-The event won't break if your total percentages are above 100%.
+You must specify how likely it is that each event is picked by adding the weighting before the event's id.
+The weighting is a floating point number, that is the ratio of the event's chance to be picked.

 It picks one event from the list by default, but you can add an optional amount: if you want more to be picked.
 Note that only as many events as specified can be picked and amount:0 will do nothing.

-There must be two %% before the event's name if variables are used, one is from the variable and the other one from the event's syntax.

 Example

-pickrandom 20.5%event1,0.5%event2,79%event3 amount:2
+pickrandom 20.5~event1,0.5~event2,79~event3 amount:2
-pickrandom %point.factionXP.amount%%event1,0.5%event2,79%event3,1%event4 amount:3
+pickrandom %point.factionXP.amount%~event1,0.5~event2,79~event3,1~event4 amount:3
 Point: point🔗
 persistent